arpruss/raspberryjammod/README.md

     server version there.
  4. Put some sample scripts in a mcpipy/ subdirectory of the same folder as your minecraft server.
     Make sure to include all mcpipy/mcpi.
- 5. If your server is open outside your LAN make a passwords.dat file and place it in your server directory, making sure that the permissions allow the server to read it, but no one else.
-The simplest passwords.dat file has plain ASCII text lines of the form `username password`, with neither the username nor the password having spaces.
-I strongly recommend that the passwords be random alphanumeric strings rather than human-memorizable passwords, so that if the server is compromised, the users' passwords on other services are not compromised.
-Each client should then have a security.py file in their .minecraft/mcpipy/mcpi directory with the lines `AUTHENTICATION_USERNAME="username"` and `AUTHENTICATION_PASSWORD="password"`.
-For the username, you can use either the human-readable Minecraft username or, better, the user's UUID.
+ 5. If your server is open outside your LAN make a passwords.dat file and place it in your server directory, and make sure each of your users has a .minecraft/mcpipy/mcpi/security.py file that matches it.
+See SECURITY.md for more information.
  6. Instead of running minecraft_server_X.Y.jar to start the server, run the forge jar.

+On a server, /py launches a script in the server's mcpipy/ directory, while /lpy launches a script in the client's .minecraft/mcpipy/ directory.
+Note that /lpy only works if the client has the mod installed (otherwise, the user has to submit script for curation and inclusion on the server, or launch them manually outside of Minecraft, making sure their script contains the server IP; this is automagically handled if the script is launched via /lpy.